Clubs gear up for Bundesliga restart in nine days' time - France 24

 Bundesliga clubs were racing Thursday to get ready for the restart of the season in nine days' time, amid concerns about whether the players will stick to the strict hygiene guidelines implemented to ensure the campaign is completed.

-The opening day's key game is between second-placed Borussia Dortmund and arch-rivals Schalke in the Ruhr derby at Dortmund's Signal Iduna Park -- but instead of being roared on by an 81,000 crowd, the teams will play in an empty stadium.
+The pick of the first matches sees second-placed Borussia Dortmund host arch-rivals Schalke in the Ruhr derby at Signal Iduna Park.

+Instead of being roared on by an 81,000 crowd, it will be in a near-empty stadium with a maximum number of 300 people, including both teams, allowed at each game.

+All games will be played without spectators, but broadcaster Sky has said it will air matches live on Sky Sports News, a free channel.

+Politicians wanted matches shown on free-to-air TV to help prevent fans gathering to watch matches at a place with a Sky subscription.

-France has already ended the Ligue 1 season, with football in England, Spain and Italy still suspended.
+France has already ended the Ligue 1 season, with football in England, Spain and Italy still suspended and Seifert says Germany could pave the way for other nations.

-The situation gives "German football a huge head start", according to Eintracht Frankfurt sporting director Fredi Bobic.

 Until Merkel gave the go-ahead, clubs had still been training in small groups.